After-Shock/Cloudbox-wiki/Installing-Cloudbox.md

     ```bash
     sudo reboot
      ```
-7. If you make a mistake in pasting the claim token or are unable to log into Plex, see [[FAQ|FAQ#if-you-make-a-mistake-in-pasting-the-claim-token]].
+7. If you are unable to log into Plex (perhaps because the claim token was incorrectly entered), see [[FAQ|FAQ#if-you-make-a-mistake-in-pasting-the-claim-token]].